citomni/docs/concepts/architecture.md

 - `ResetPasswordOperation`

 A class name that cannot be stated clearly as a concrete action is often a sign that the responsibility is not yet understood.

+## Contract
+### Responsibility
+Contracts define stable public extension interfaces.

+Use `src/Contract/` only when external apps or packages are expected to implement the interface or type against it as part of a documented extension point.

+Typical examples.

+- A provider package exposes a handler interface that consumer apps implement.
+- A mode package exposes a small interface for package-owned extension points.
+- A package documents the interface as part of its public API.

+Contracts must remain small, explicit, and implementation-free.

+### Prohibited Behavior
+Contracts must not be used as a default dumping ground for abstractions.

+Do not place the following in `src/Contract/`.

+- Internal convenience interfaces.
+- Interfaces created only for testing.
+- DTOs, runtime contexts, traits, helpers, or implementations.
+- Interfaces that merely mirror one concrete class without a real extension boundary.

+A contract should exist because external code needs a stable seam, not because an interface looks architectural.

+### Placement Rule
+Interfaces should live with their architectural role unless they are stable public extension contracts.

+Examples.

+- `src/Contract/JobHandlerInterface.php` is appropriate when apps/packages implement job handlers.
+- `src/Support/JobContext.php` is not a contract; it is a runtime support object.
+- `src/Service/FooInterface.php` should not exist unless `src/Service/` explicitly owns that interface pattern.

 ## Repository
 ### Responsibility